Some information that is helpful to understand the context

 Sir John Woodruff was the first Westerner who did an in-depth study of the ancient Kundalini Yoga.
 His book 'The Serpent Power' was first released in 1919.
 It still is a prime document for people who want to study Kundalini Yoga as described in the ancient scriptures.

 Over the years Yogi Bhajan has changed the story about the origin of his teachings.
-He claimed that he was a master of Kundalini Yoga at the age of 16.
-Today we know that this is not true.
+He claimed that he was a master of Kundalini Yoga at the age of 16, just another lie.
 Over time he changed the names of his teachers and there are serious doubts about the different titles that he bestowed on himself.

 In 2013 already historian Philip Deslippe published 'From Maharaj to Mahan Tantric'.
 He researched the different sources that Yogi Bhajan used to create 'his' form of yoga.
 It seems he used elements from different forms of yoga and sound current techniques.